 A short hop from the city centre, Namadgi National Park is the answer to many a weekend warrior’s outdoor cravings.
 Making up nearly half of the entire territory, Namadgi contains an impressive number of plants and animals.
 Many of these are threatened, rare or uncommon, and well-deserving of the protection the Namadgi offers.

 Namadgi is also historically important and you can see lots of evidence of Australian First Peoples use of the area.
 Explore deeply and you’ll find quarries, stone arrangements, rock art and the more recent remnants of homesteads and pastoral huts.
+So without further ado, here are five adventurous things to do in Namadgi National Park.

-# 1 Check out the Australian Alps Walking Track
+1. Check Out The Australian Alps Walking Track

 Experience part of the 655km Australian Alps Walking Track, enjoy prime stargazing and explore a historical space-tracking station used on NASA missions.